stagedevices/synctimer/README.md

 that dependencies were installed via `pnpm install` from the repository root so the browser build of `yaml` is present under `web/node_modules`.

-If you encounter a Vite error like `Failed to resolve import "yaml"`, double check that `pnpm install` was run inside the `web` directory so that the browser build of `yaml` gets installed under `web/node_modules`.

 Once dependencies are installed you can lint and build both packages with: